tpdorsey/tpd-blog/content/Tap_Utils_for_TapCellar.md

 title: Tap Utils for TapCellar
 date: 2015-03-09
-category: programming
+category: Programming
-tags: tech, beer
+tags: Tech, Beer
 summary: If you enjoy exploring craft beer, TapCellar is a fantastic beer journal app for iPhone.
 I wrote some Ruby scripts to extract interesting information from your TapCellar backups.